 - Add to a small mason jar with a tight seal.
 Cover with very cold Everclear (190 proof grain alcohol) or Bacardi 151

-- Shake for a few minutes and place in dark paper bag to block light.
+- Shake for a few minutes and place in a dark paper bag to block light.

-“Your potency depends on how much total yield you get.
+The potency of cannabis freezer tinctures depends on how much total yield you get and how long it was extracted.
 You can factor the potency using the formula used in Master Wu’s recipe above.
 The longer it sits and the more you shake it will affect potency, up to a point.

 Quick extract method of preparing cannabis tinctures